usertoroot/HookPython/README.md

 Example
 -------

 The following command will hook a function in the program **InterceptMe.exe** at the relative virtual address **0x11177**.
 This relative virtual address indicates the address of the **RC4** cryptography function.
 The next parameter is the full path to the DLL containing the proxy function.
 The next parameter is the name of the function we want to invoke in **HookPython.DLL**.
 Therefore this parameter will always be **PythonHook**.
 The next parameter contains the name of the python function to invoke.
 In this case the name is **ProxyRC4**.
 The last two parameters indicate the declaration specification (cdecl, stdcall, thiscall) and the amount of parameters.
 The python script is expected to be named **Hooks.py** and it should be located in the working directory of the executable you want to inject in.
+The full command is shown below:

 ```
 HookFunction InterceptMe.exe 0x11177 "D:\Projects\Werk\HookPython\bin\x86\HookPython.DLL" PythonHook ProxyRC4 cdecl 5